 Let’s look at the best interactive whiteboard alternatives for schools and companies of all sizes.

 Some schools and businesses still utilise non-interactive whiteboards.
-While there are some advantages to using these – they are cheaper to use and run, are 100% reliable and don’t need any maintenance – in 2018, most schools and businesses should be using some kind of interactive display.
+While there are some advantages to using these – they are cheap whiteboards to use and run, are 100% reliable and don’t need any maintenance – in 2018, most schools and businesses should be using some kind of interactive display board.
 Why?

 Technology in the classroom is incredibly important.
 Teachers who use it report a much higher student engagement and heightened skills.
 Likewise, offices who utilise technology generally have focused and engaged workers.